HaruHunab1320/TimeVectorGeometry-TDD-React-App/README.md

 # Time Vector Geometry

 An app for assisting in the visualization of building "Time Vector Geometries".
 In essence this is a meditational practice of building geometric fractal shapes or "Vectors", coded with the binary hexagrams of the Iching.
+In reality this is just a demo slice of some crud functions.

 Production: <https://haruhunab.ca>